sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 --

-It was a routine inspection, the sheriff explained, when he came to check the cabin grounds.
+It was a routine inspection, the sheriff explained.
 ‘We got some reports about unregulated fires.
 People fussin' about the environment and all that.’
 He sounded utterly unconcerned; conspiratorial, even.

 ‘We’ve been living out here for months,’ the stranger said.
 ‘It’s bullshit.’